Stormwater Funding Review

 - June 2023 - Council approved the new stormwater fee (findings and recommendations were presented in a Council report) and directed staff to consult the public on a financial incentive program.

 - October 2023 to January 2024 - Staff engaged the public on a draft financial incentive program.
+Details on community feedback can be found at Stormwater Incentive Program

 - June 5, 2024 - General Issues Committee approved the stormwater incentive program.